Carlo Rizzi (The Godfather): In the novel and film

 After Sonny's death, Vito seems to take a liking to Rizzi, and allows him to run a family-controlled labor union.
 When Michael becomes operating head of the family after Vito semi-retires, he plans to move the family's business interests to Nevada.
 Michael treats Rizzi as a trusted lieutenant, promising he will be his "right-hand man" once the move is complete.
-Michael even agrees to be godfather to their second child.
-However, Vito and Michael had figured out early on that Rizzi set Sonny up, and they brought him deeper within the family fold solely as a ploy to make him complacent.
+Michael even agrees to be godfather to Rizzi and Connie’s second child.
+However, Vito and Michael had determined early on that Rizzi had set Sonny up, and they brought him deeper within the family fold solely as a ploy to make him complacent.
 Vito cannot bring himself to make his daughter a widow, and so leaves it to Michael to carry out Rizzi's execution after his death.

 Vito dies in 1955, and Michael succeeds him as head of the family.
-As their child is baptized, Michael's men assassinate the other heads of the Five Families and Las Vegas casino kingpin Moe Greene on Michael's orders.
+As Rizzi and Connie’s child is baptized, Michael's men assassinate the other heads of the Five Families and Las Vegas casino kingpin Moe Greene on Michael's orders.
 Hours later, Michael confronts Rizzi, saying he knows Rizzi set Sonny up to be murdered.
 He assures Rizzi that his life will be spared, but that he is being exiled from the family.
 Rizzi, believing he is safe, confesses that he conspired with Barzini.
 As he is about to be driven to the airport, Peter Clemenza, Michael's caporegime and Sonny's godfather, garrotes him to death.

-Connie is angry with Michael for having Rizzi killed, despite his abuse and role in Sonny's death, and resents her brother for many years afterward.
-In the novel, Connie quickly recovers from Rizzi's death and, a few weeks later, apologizes to Michael for accusing him.
+Connie finds out soon after and, though initially angry with Michael for having her husband killed despite his abuse and role in Sonny's murder, she quickly recovers from Rizzi's death and, a few weeks later, apologizes to Michael for accusing him.
 Free from her abusive and loveless marriage, Connie remarries about a year later.
+In the film trilogy, however, Connie continues to resent Michael for many years after, and finally reconciles with him after their mother becomes terminally ill and she learns of Fredo's accidental betrayal of the family, begging Michael to forgive him.